omnibrain/svguitar/README.md

      * The title of the SVG.
 This is not visible in the SVG, but can be used for accessibility.
      */
     svgTitle: 'Guitar chord diagram of F# minor',

+    /**
+     * The fret markers.
+See type docs for more options.
+     */
+    fretMarkers: [
+      2, 4, 6, 8, {
+        fret: 11,
+        double: true,
+      },
+    ],

+    /**
+     * The shape of the fret markets.
+Applies to all fret markets unless overridden
+     * on specific fret markers.
+Defaults to circles.
+     */
+    fretMarkerShape: 'circle',

+    /**
+     * The size of a fret marker.
+This is relative to the space between two strings, so
+     * a value of 1 means a fret marker spans from one string to another.
+     */
+    fretMarkerSize: 0.4,

+    /**
+     * The color of the fret markers.
+     */
+    fretMarkerColor: 'rgba(0, 0, 0, 0.2)',

+    /**
+     * The stroke color of the fret markers.
+By default, the fret markets have no border.
+     */
+    fretMarkerStrokeColor: '#000000',

+    /**
+     * The stroke width of the fret markers.
+By default, the fret markets have no border.
+     */
+    fretMarkerStrokeWidth: 0,

+    /**
+     * The distance between the double fret markers, relative to the width
+     * of the whole neck.
+E.g. 0.5 means the distance between the fret markers
+     * is equivalent to 0.5 times the width of the whole neck.
+     */
+    doubleFretMarkerDistance: 0.4

   })
   .draw()
 ```